Academic Approval (Non-Exchange)

 - International Studies Abroad (ISA)

-To receive academic recognition, complete the Overseas Academic Approval Form (non-exchange) process above.
+To receive academic recognition, complete the Overseas Academic Approval Form.

-Many degrees at Western Sydney University have dedicated core units/subjects that can be utilised for work experience, or you may wish to use an elective.
-If you are uncertain if your degree has a unit/subject for work experience, go to the Western Sydney University course and unit Handbook and go to 'unit search' and under unit name, type one of the following words: 'experience', 'placement', or 'internship'.
+Many degrees at Western Sydney University have dedicated core subjects that can be utilised for work experience, or you may wish to use an elective.
+If you are uncertain if your degree has a subject for work experience, go to the Western Sydney University course and subject Handbook and go to 'subject search' and under subject name, type one of the following words: 'experience', 'placement', or 'internship'.
 To receive academic recognition you will need to discuss the requirements with the relevant coordinator or School placement officer.

 Feel free to contact partner organisations and asks questions about your potential experience.
-If you would like to discuss an opportunity with a member of staff at Western Sydney University , please email email@example.com or attend a face-to-face Consultation available on Wednesdays and Fridays - book now through our dedicated bookings portal.
+If you would like to discuss an opportunity with a member of staff at Western Sydney University , please submit an enquiry or book an individual consultation with a member of the team - book now through our dedicated bookings portal.